pinecoders/pinecoders.github.io/resources/README.md

 QuantNomad has a [paid course on Pine](https://courses.quantnomad.com/p/pinescript-programming).

-[Zen & The Art of Trading](https://www.pinescriptmastery.com/) offers free and paid courses on Pine.
+[Zen & The Art of Trading](https://www.pinescriptmastery.com/) offers paid courses on Pine.